-The external quench detection input is a dry contact input, not galvanically isolated from the Model 430 Programmer internal circuitry.
-To avoid noise problems and potential damage to the Model 430 Programmer, it is very important that the dry contacts to which the input is connected be galvanically isolated from any external circuitry.
+The external quench detection input is not galvanically isolated from the Model 430 Programmer internal circuitry.
+To avoid noise problems and potential damage to the Model 430 Programmer, it is very important that the external dry contacts or solid state relay to which the input is connected be galvanically isolated from any external circuitry.

-It is recommended that the external quench detection input be driven by the contacts of a low level dry contact relay, which will galvanically isolate the input from all other circuitry.
+It is recommended that the external quench detection input be driven by the contacts of low level dry contacts or a solid state relay, which will galvanically isolate the input from all other circuitry.

 When the external quench detection input pins (pins 4 and 5 of the Quench I/O connector) are shorted together, it is the same as if an Model 430 Programmer internal quench detection occurred.
-Refer to page 127 for details.
+Refer to page 150 for details.

 NOTE The Model 430 Programmer takes approximately 600 microseconds from the time it detects the external quench input to execute the quench condition process.
-Refer to page 128 for more information.
+Refer to page 151 for more information.